kyle-patterson/azure-sdk/docs/policies/reviewprocess.md

 ## API Review Process Roadmap

-Typically, there will be a minimum of three meetings with the Architecture Board:
+Typically, there will be three meetings with the Architecture Board:

 1. Introductory session
 2. API reviews
 3. API Sign Off

-Depending on the library surface and other factors, more than one API reviews may be needed.
+Depending on the library surface and other factors, more than one API review may be needed.

 Create an epic using the “Record of Architecture Board Approval for Release” issue template to track reviews and approvals.
 The release manager will ask for a link to this issue as part of the PLR.